 lf Then The customer is approved for continued benefits during the appeal process; AND The change is not processed until the hearing process ends.
 The reported change will result in an adverse action.
 The customer is approved for continued benefits during the appeal process; AND The change results in a non-adverse action The change is processed and the customer is sent a new decision letter.
-The above is a second and the second is set to the second in the second is set to the second in the The customer does not have continued benefits.
+The customer does not have continued benefits.
 The change is processed and the customer is sent a new decision letter no matter what the eligibility result is.